CHROMA THERAPY LIGHT

 Design professionals make a color board

 A color board gives you a chance to see the colors next to each other, either on your computer screen, a piece of paper, or on a large board with actual samples of textiles, carpet, tiles, wood, granite, brick, and paint.
+A well executed color board allows for everyone to see all the materials in one place and discuss alternatives.
+Many Architectural Board of Review committees require color boards.

-Gloss, Eggshell, Matt?
+Gloss, Eggshell, Flat?

 The amount of shine in your paint will affect how the color looks, shiny paint reflects more light. it also shows more flaws in the wall surface.